MurtadhaInit/personal-website-blog/content/blog/post-1.md

 title: A Post about Important Items in Life
 date: 2022-11-20
 author: Murtadha A.
-image:
-  {
-    src: "@assets/images/blogPostImages/post-1.jpg",
+cover: "@assets/images/blogPostImages/post-1.jpg"
-    alt: "A picture of a coder",
+coverAlt: "A picture of a coder"
-  }
 description: Have you ever wondered what the most important items in life?
 Well, wonder no more!
 draft: false
 category: General